dankit05/dankit05/README.md

 ###

+<p align="left">Studying Mathematics and Computing at NSUT.
+  learning full-stack dev.
-<p align="left">Studying Math and Computing at NSUT, learning full-stack dev, playing chess to feel smart, and sleeping like it’s a sport.</p>
+  playing chess to feel smart and sleeping like it’s a sport.</p>

 ###